 More information can be found at:

-Your local Information, Advice and Support Service (IASS) – IASS can provide free, impartial advice about the law on SEND, local SEND arrangements and support, the trial and your rights.
+Follow the link to your local Information, Advice and Support Service (IASS) website (external link).
+IASS can provide free, impartial advice about the law on SEND, local SEND arrangements and support, the trial and your rights.
 It can provide support with managing appeals, including support with preparing cases and attendance at hearings.

-- GOV.UK – This includes advice on making SEND appeals to the Tribunal and links to the appeal form.
+- Follow the link to GOV.UK (external link) – This includes advice on making SEND appeals to the Tribunal and links to the appeal form.

-National trial toolkit – Key information and resources will be shared as the trial progresses, including a frequently asked questions and answers sheet.
+Follow the link to National trial toolkit (external link) – Key information and resources will be shared as the trial progresses, including a frequently asked questions and answers sheet.